 Sim Racing Is Not Real (But …)

 Even the professional level kit has significant issues.
-And I do know as my professional work has included working on engineering-grade vehicle simulators for F1 teams.
+And I do know as my professional work has included working on engineering-grade vehicle simulators for Formula 1 teams.
 Simulators that literally cost telephone numbers to build and maintain.

-Despite not being completely “realistic” there is however still enough of the core racing attributes remaining to make sim racing highly worthwhile.
+Despite not being completely “realistic” there is however still enough of the core racing attributes remaining to make sim racing highly worthwhile – and fun 😉

 What Driving Experience Should You Expect?

 This is where things start to get geeky, fast.
-You can spend hours and hours (and hours!) researching what to get (yes, I’ve done that too!)
+You can spend hours and hours (and hours!) researching what to get – yes, I’ve done that!

-My goal here though is to help you shortcut all this research and be confident in your purchases.
+My goal here though is to help you shortcut some of this research and be confident in your purchases.

-There are some things I feel it is essential you spend money on, and others that are not worth it.
+There are some things you should spend money on – see below – and others that are not worth it.

-- A racing game (with internet to connect to your friends)
+- Racing game (with internet to connect to your friends.)

-- A method to see and hear the game (and your friends)
+- AV method to see and hear the game (and your friends.)

-- A method to control the car in the game
+- Method to control the racing car in your game.

-- Optionally: A fixture to hold you and any controllers (i.e. a steering wheel)
+- Fixture to hold you and your controllers (i.e. a steering wheel.)

 Below you can see my current setup.
 Spoiler alert is what I am going to recommend but the aim is to help you understand WHY.

 Don’t laugh too loudly 😎 but, for your reference, here is another setup I had about 10 years ago.
-I actually ran this until fairly recently too.
+I actually ran this until fairly recently.
 Check out the screen and the modified computer desk!

 The point is, you can get a valuable driving experience without spending a fortune.